orbitmines/archive/projects/Ray Calculi & Physics.md

 Orthogonal movement change based on positive/negative.

-Rotate between Negative/Positive constantly in some direction, allows you to move through any field
+Rotate between Negative/Positive constantly in some direction, allows you to move through any field.
+"Or always move through"
+"Neutral s"

 ---